 Probably because artichokes are one of the most representative Spring vegetables, and because when Spring comes I start thinking about savoury cakes and pies for picnics, I have many recipes for artichokes pies and tarts here on the blog.
 Sadly, this year we won’t be allowed to enjoy a picnic due to the lockdown, but you can still organise an impromptu picnic in your living room, laying a checkered tablecloth in between your couch and your TV, baking this artichoke and ricotta tart, or one of the following ones.

 - Artichoke and pecorino pie.
 The crust smells of olive oil and white wine.
-As for the filling, artichokes, but also semi aged Tuscan pecorino, cut into thin slices, which melts softly in the oven, and a few tablespoons of taleggio.
+As for the filling, artichokes, but also semi-aged Tuscan pecorino, cut into thin slices, which melts softly in the oven, and a few tablespoons of taleggio.

 - Artichoke and stale bread cake.
 You cook down the artichokes with a good extra virgin olive oil and a clove of garlic.
-In the meantime, soak the stale bread until soft, then you squeeze it just like when you make panzanella.
+In the meantime, soak the stale bread until soft, then squeeze it just like when you make panzanella.
 Squeeze it well, remove the excess water, then mix into the already cooked artichokes.
 Now comes the time of giving flavour to this cake: Parmigiano Reggiano for some saltiness, fresh herbs like parsley and mint for colour and freshness.
 A few beaten eggs will bind everything together and help you create a golden crust.
 The result after one hour of baking is beyond imagination: crisp on the outside, it keeps a moist and almost melting centre, where all the flavours have perfectly mingled.

 - Artichoke tart.
 An old recipe from the blog archive, but still memorable, with pecorino, artichokes and breadcrumbs.

 - I thoroughly enjoyed this podcast episode from Radio Cherry Bombe: Alison Roman and Aran Goyoaga in Conversation.
 In these days when we are at home, podcasts really open your mind.
-Alison and Aran talk about the freelance hustle, California vibes, the cookbook creation process, and their least favorite word.
+Alison and Aran talk about the freelance hustle, California vibes, the cookbook creation process, and their least favourite word.
 (Spoiler alert: it’s “influencer.”).
 Very inspirational, especially as you understand how Alison Roman works with a different approach on her cookbooks and on the recipes she develops for the New York Times.

 - Probably because I finally started working on a new cookbook (or should I say cookbooks?), but I am extremely fascinated by how other authors are dealing with this creative and exhausting process.
 This is David Lebovitz writing about The Making of Drinking French (and this is a book I immediately added to my wish list).